YazanAlmatar99/cocell/README.md

 - You can import CSS libraries - Example: `import 'bulma/css/bulma.css'`
 - Delete cells, move cells up or down by using the navigation arrows on the top right.

-#### You can import external libraries like React simply by importing React like you would normally do on your local machine.
+#### You can import external libraries like React simply by importing React like you would normally do on your local machine

 ![](public/import-react.gif)